eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 Fellow Condorcetists, let us unite behind the best and most practical Condorcet method: Approval voting!

-And if you are a true Condorcetist who read this far, I would like to extend a genuine thanks for getting through this complete mathematical abuse of the term "Condorcet".
+And if you are a true Condorcetist who read this far, I would like to extend my genuine thanks for getting through this complete mathematical abuse of the term "Condorcet".
 However, I hope that it at least convinced you that Approval is, in fact, a two-tiered Condorcet method.
 Whether or not that changes your opinion of Approval, I leave that up to you!

 ## References